This post examines alternative form-based interfaces for interacting with SharePoint lists and workflows.

 - Nintex built a workflow platform on top of SharePoint workflows, and also developed its own form-design tool in a browser to go with it.

-- Formotus used InfoPath for form design and created mobile client app technology for filling mobile workflow forms that can be routed to users without any server-side rules.
+- Formotus used InfoPath for form design and created mobile client app technology for filling mobile device workflow forms that can be routed to users without any server-side rules.

 How to make sense of these options?